claudionanni/myharem/README.md

 EXAMPLES:

-To install an instace just use:
+To install an instance just use:

 $ mh deploy <package.tar.gz> <instance id>